-Note that Planescape, as mentioned above, is a Clap Your Hands If You Believe setting, where belief literally shapes reality (and clerical magic is just one form of reality-shaping).
+Planescape, as mentioned above, is a Clap Your Hands If You Believe setting, where belief shapes reality (and clerical magic is just one form of reality-shaping).
 Grace draws her power from the Sensate Philosophy.

-In Metal Gear Solid 2, Ocelot loudly decries the existence of the supernatural, despite the fact that he used to work with an Ax Crazy floating psychic, a shaman with flying tattoos, an arguable vampire who could pin people to their shadows, a ridiculously old man who only comes to life in battle and can communicate with forest spirits, a man who could shoot bees, and a ghost; once manipulated an elaborate chain of events involving two (arguably three) non-floating psychics; and is routinely being possessed by a ghost living in Ocelot's transplanted arm.
+In Metal Gear Solid 2: Sons of Liberty, Ocelot loudly decries the existence of the supernatural, despite the fact that he used to work with an Ax-Crazy floating psychic, a shaman with flying tattoos, an arguable vampire who could pin people to their shadows, a ridiculously old man who only comes to life in battle and can communicate with forest spirits, a man who could shoot bees, and a ghost; once manipulated an elaborate chain of events involving two (arguably three) non-floating psychics; and is routinely being possessed by a ghost living in Ocelot's transplanted arm.
 However, this line was added by the translator; in the original Japanese, he only says that technology can replicate the supernatural.

-In Metal Gear Solid 4, however, and as specified in the database, the "possessed by his arm" thing turned out to be real during the events of MGS2, but fake in MGS4.
+In Metal Gear Solid 4: Guns of the Patriots, however, and as specified in the database, the "possessed by his arm" thing turned out to be real during the events of MGS2, but fake in MGS4.
 In between he has the arm removed, but he maintains the illusion through hypnosis and NANOMACHINES.
 Apparently possessing/getting possessed by people is In the Blood.
 Oh, and Vamp's powers are equal parts nanomachine/badassery.

-That being said, The Sorrow did genuinely possess paranormal powers.
+That being said, The Sorrow, The Pain, and The End did genuinely possess paranormal powers.
 This is proven simply because nanomachines hadn't been invented in his time.

-While not God, in the 3rd Ace Attorney, Edgeworth's disbelief in Spirit Channeling is odd, seeing as how he has sat across from a dead women (who he prosecuted the murder of!) in court...
+While not God, in the third Phoenix Wright: Ace Attorney game, Edgeworth's disbelief in Spirit Channeling is odd, seeing as how he has sat across from a dead woman (who he prosecuted the murder of!) in court...